Boards of Directors

 Aiden SlavinChief of Staff

-As Chief of Stuff at ID2020, Aiden works on technology policy, strategy development, and knowledge management.
+At ID2020, Aiden works on technology policy, strategy, and operations.
 Prior to joining ID2020, Aiden conducted M&E for IFRC, worked as a journalist for CNN and CNN Arabic, and served as a Technical Consultant for KRCS, the Sovrin Foundation, and the PeaceTech Lab at the US Institute of Peace.
 He currently serves as Humanitarian Innovation Fellow at Fordham University, where he conducts research on emerging technology in humanitarian application and co-organizes the Humanitarian Blockchain Summit.
-He holds a BA from Columbia University and an MS from Oxford University.
+He holds a BA from Columbia University and an MSc from Oxford University.